alteryx/featuretools/docs/source/help.rst

 1.  **Use the right resource**: We suggest using Github or StackOverflow.
     Questions asked at these locations will be more searchable for other users.

-    - Gitter should only be used for developer and community discussion.
+    - Slack should be used for community discussion and collaboration.
-    - General questions on how something should work or tips, use StackOverflow.
+    - For general questions on how something should work or tips, use StackOverflow.
     - Bugs should be reported on Github.

 2.  **Ask in one place only**: Please post your question in one place